rajinder-yadav/gazeall/README.md

   }
 ```

-Here the build script runs on two folders and their sub-folders.
+Here the build script runs and _gazeall_ watches two folders and their sub-folders.

 ```js
   "scripts": {